Rosie O'Donnell: Charitable work

 In 2003, O'Donnell and Kelli O'Donnell collaborated with Artistic Director Lori Klinger to create Rosie's Broadway Kids, dedicated to providing free instruction in music and dance to New York City public schools or students.
 Rosie's Broadway Kids serves more than 4,500 teachers, students, and their family members at 21 schools.
 Currently, programs are in Harlem, Midtown West, Chelsea, Lower East Side, East Village, and Chinatown.
 All net profits from O'Donnell's 2007 book Celebrity Detox are also being donated to Rosie's Broadway Kids.

 In December 2006, at a one-night charity event on the Norwegian Pearl cruise ship, Elizabeth Birch, executive director for the Rosie's For All Kids Foundation, confirmed that $50 million from O'Donnell's five-year contract were donated in an irrevocable trust to charity.
 She is also reported to have contributed several hundred thousand dollars for rehabilitation therapies for war veterans who have lost limbs in Iraq and Afghanistan wars.
-On The Tyra Banks Show, Banks brought up to O'Donnell that people don't realize that O'Donnell has given more than $100 million to charity.
+On The Tyra Banks Show, Banks brought up to O'Donnell that people do not realize that O'Donnell has given more than $100 million to charity.
 In May 2007, O'Donnell and Pogo.com announced a joint effort to raise money for Rosie's All Kids Foundation.
 EA, which owns Pogo.com, committed $30,000 and more money can be raised based on the amount of playing time people spend on certain games.
 They also held a sweepstakes in which winners get to fly to New York and meet O'Donnell and attend a charity function as her guest.

 During the summer of 2007, O'Donnell was a guest on the multi-artist True Colors Tour, which traveled through 15 cities in the United States and Canada.
 The tour, sponsored by the gay cable channel Logo, began on June 8, 2007.
 Hosted by comedian Margaret Cho and headlined by Cyndi Lauper, the tour also included Debbie Harry, Erasure, The Gossip, Rufus Wainwright, The Dresden Dolls, The MisShapes, Indigo Girls, The Cliks, and other special guests.
 Profits from the tour helped to benefit the Human Rights Campaign as well as P-FLAG and The Matthew Shepard Foundation.
 She appeared again on True Colors Tour 2008.